jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 Intel is always recommended on non-apple hardware for the following reasons:

 - Intel provides a good quality encoder, slightly better than Nvidia and significantly better than AMD.
-- Intel drivers and the compute environment is much easier to setup than both Nvidia and AMD
+- Intel drivers and the compute environment are much easier to setup than both Nvidia and AMD

-AMD is not recommended because of poor quality H.264 and H.265(HEVC) output, as well as being hard to setup the compute environment.
-While AMD has significantly improved AV1 encoder quality.
-However you are still more likely to transcode to H.264 or H.265 than to AV1 due to compatibility.
+AMD is not recommended due to the poor quality of H.264 and H.265 (HEVC) output and the complexity of setting up the compute environment.
+Although AMD has significantly improved AV1 encoder quality, you are still more likely to transcode to H.264 or H.265 for compatibility reasons.

 A list of common codecs can be found [here](/docs/general/clients/codec-support/)